Routes into teaching

 Postgraduate Certificate in Education (PGCE)

 In England and Wales, PGCEs are offered on all university-led courses and most school-led courses.
 To teach as a qualified teacher in England, you only need QTS, but you might find gaining a PGCE advantageous if you are considering teaching in Scotland or overseas.
-You will need to consult each Initial teacher training provider to see which routes offer the PGCE option and consider what is required if you opt into a PGCE and QTS based route.
+You will need to consult each Initial Teacher Training provider to see which routes offer the PGCE option and consider what is required if you opt into a PGCE and QTS based route.

 Often the PGCE is an integral part of the Initial Teacher Training course, woven into your training which is happening at both school and provider level.
-At the of this route, you would be awarded both QTS and a PGCE if you successfully passed both aspects of the course.
+At the end of this route, you would be awarded both QTS and a PGCE if you successfully passed both aspects of the course.

 Undergraduate teaching degree